Resources Base

 }

-Supported on desktop and only when
+Supported on desktop only.

 DWObject.LoadDibFromClipboard()